-Phil who had just turned 60, came to me last year with body aches and pains, particularly in his joints.
+Phil who had just turned 60, came to me in 2019 with body aches and pains, particularly in his joints.
 He was using a walking stick and could barely get out of a chair.
 He had also starting urinating a few times over night which was unusual for him.
 As well as this, his blood pressure had gone up.

 We decided to consider his problem from a whole-body perspective and started with a very broad blood test.
 In that blood test, his prostate specific antigen (PSA) was high.
 A high PSA can be linked to prostate cancer.
 Phil then went on to have an ultrasound which showed his prostate to be enlarged and I referred him immediately to a colleague of mine, Mr Paul Manohar who is a urologist who works at Warragul.
 Fortunately, Mr Manohar was able to see him the same day.